martinkean/Nga-Tipu-Aotearoa-HTML-CSS/README.md

 ### HTML/CSS Template for DT4 Web

-How to use this template:
+Your tasks for this assignment:
-1. Make sure you are signed into your Github
+1. Make sure you are signed into your Github account
 2. Open a new tab and go to https://github.com/martinkean/Nga-Tipu-Aotearoa-HTML-CSS
 3. Click on the green 'USE THIS TEMPLATE' button
 4. Choose 'Create a new repository'